Accounting

 “Accounting, audit and finance professionals in New Zealand are currently in shortage and, in the absence of change, shortages will persist and grow into the future.”

-While this sounds like bad news, it’s great for aspiring accountants, as the lack of competition makes it easier for newbies to break into the industry.
-However, that doesn’t mean that you don’t have to try your best; you won’t land a fancy, high-paying role by cruising through your studies!
+While this sounds like bad news, it’s great for aspiring accountants, as the lack of competition makes it easier for newcomers to break into the industry.
+However, that doesn’t mean you don’t have to try your best — you won’t land a fancy, high-paying role by cruising through your studies!

 What You Could Do